Improved Probabilistic Lower Bounds for Separable Matrices: Preliminaries

+\begin{remark} {Separable matrices are also called \textit{union-free codes} or \textit{union-free families} in literature, see~\cite{coppersmith1998new, vorobyev2021fast}.
+In this paper, we prefer the notation of separable matrices, and for simplicity, we use the abbreviations of $d$-SM and $d$-DM for separable matrices and disjunctive matrices, respectively.} \end{remark}

-Union-free codes have applications in combinatorial group testing for identifying a set of at most $d$ or exactly $d$ defectives.
-The concept of union-free codes guarantees the existence of a unique set $D$, with cardinality at most $d$ or exactly $d$, that can reproduce the observed outcome vector $r$.
-However, finding this set $D$ requires iterating through all possible sets of size at most $d$ or exactly $d$, resulting in a computational complexity of $O\left(t n^d\right)$.
+Separable matrices (SM) have applications in non-adaptive CGT for identifying a set of at most $d$ or exactly $d$ defectives.
+The concept of SM guarantees the existence of a unique set $D$, with cardinality at most $d$ or exactly $d$, that can reproduce the observed outcome vector $\boldsymbol{r}$.
+However, it is unknown if there is a more efficient decoding algorithm than iterating through all possible sets of size at most $d$ or exactly $d$, resulting in a computational complexity of $O\left(t n^d\right)$.

-Disjunctive codes can also be used in combinatorial group testing for finding a set of at most $d$ defectives.
+Disjunctive matrices (DM) can also be used in non-adaptive CGT for finding a set of at most $d$ defectives.
 However, the decoding process can be performed more efficiently with a complexity of $O(tn)$.
-The decoding algorithm produces a list of indices $i$ for which the column $\boldsymbol{c}_i$ is covered by the outcome vector $r$.
+The decoding algorithm produces a list of indices $i$ for which the column $\boldsymbol{c}_i$ is covered by the outcome vector $\boldsymbol{r}$.
 In simpler terms, the algorithm identifies all the elements that only appear in positive tests.
 Consequently, all defective elements are guaranteed to be detected without including any other elements.
-This decoding algorithm is commonly known as Combinatorial Orthogonal Matching Pursuit (COMP) in the context of probabilistic group testing \cite{aldridge2019group}.
+This decoding algorithm is commonly known as Combinatorial Orthogonal Matching Pursuit (COMP) in the context of probabilistic group testing~\cite{aldridge2019group}.